Skip to content

 How CheckFile Automates Document Verification

 CheckFile.ai combines IDP extraction, cross-validation, and AI fraud detection in a unified platform.
-The engine processes over 50 document types (identity, corporate registrations, tax certificates, financial statements, invoices, payslips) with an 87% STP rate and an average processing time of 8 seconds per document.
+The engine processes over 50 document types (identity, ASIC filings, tax certificates, financial statements, invoices, payslips) with an 87% STP rate and an average processing time of 8 seconds per document.

 The REST API integrates in under 2 hours with major ERP and CRM platforms.
 The dashboard centralises verification statuses, non-compliance alerts, and audit trails.
 AI models are continuously updated to handle new document formats and emerging fraud techniques.